Eskimo kiss

-An Eskimo kiss, nose kiss, or nose rub is a gesture of affection where one rubs the tip of one's nose against another person's face.
+An Eskimo kiss, nose kiss, or nose rub is a gesture of affection where one rubs the tip of one's nose against another person's nose or face.
 In Inuit culture, the gesture is known as a kunik, and consists of pressing or rubbing the tip of one's nose against another's cheek.
 In non-Inuit English-speaking culture, two people Eskimo kiss by rubbing the tips of their noses together.
 Nose-to-cheek kisses are found in other cultures as well.

 History

 When early Western explorers of the Arctic first witnessed Inuit nose rubbing as a greeting behavior, they dubbed it Eskimo kissing.
 (Note: The Inuit do not refer to themselves as "Eskimos"; it is an exonym that many consider offensive.)
 The practice was also prevalent in nearby non-Inuit cultures.